Scaranman/Portfolio-Site/content/en/home/experience.md

     date_start: '2019-06-03'
     date_end: '2020-08-09'
     description: |2-
-      Refactored code for data analytics page with charts originally configured using a legacy Google Charts library with a more modern C3.js library.
+      - Revamped data analytics page by refactoring code from a legacy Google Charts library to a modern C3.js library, enhancing visualizations and improving user experience.
-      - Used Laragon as a local deployment environment.
+      - Utilized Laragon as a local deployment environment to test and debug code, ensuring functionality.
-      - Updated designs in a Symfony 3 codebase using HTML, CSS, and JavaScript.
+      - Elevated the design of the Symfony 3 codebase by implementing HTML, CSS, and JavaScript updates, resulting in a more visually appealing and user-friendly interface.
 design:
   columns: '2'
 ---